-This introduction is the Preface of my hot-off-the-press paperback (also available in Kindle and Kobo e-book formats)!
+This introduction is the Preface to my hot-off-the-press paperback (also available in Kindle and Kobo e-book formats)!

 So enjoy the preview.
 You can find out more and purchase the book by clicking or tapping this link.

 THEY SAY THAT WHAT YOU do obsessively in your spare time is what you should really be doing with your life.